mhalttu/SomaCMS/README.md

 Improvement Ideas
 -----------------
-* Convert to a single-page application e.g. using AngularJS
+* Add support for renaming files and folders
 * Implement better user management
 * Add version tracking for documents
 * Export the whole database as an archive
+* Convert to a single-page application e.g. using AngularJS